DUNE/g4lbne/README.txt

 Running  (see next section for a step by step example)
 *************************************************************

-There are 3 example macros
+There are 3 example macros in the macros/ directory nubeam-G4PBeam-stdnubeam.mac nubeam-Fluka-stdnubeam.mac nubeam-G4PBeam-Tracking.mac
-nubeam-G4PBeam-stdnubeam.mac
-nubeam-Fluka-stdnubeam.mac
-nubeam-G4PBeam-Tracking.mac
 Read the comments in each macro to understand what is in them.
 Visualization commands are also listed in each macro.
+The macro
+vis_nubeam-G4PBeam-stdnubeam.mac
+is already setup for visualization.

 nubeam-G4PBeam-stdnubeam.mac is for running the standard neutrino beam simulation with a geant4 generated proton beam on the target.